 Amy Fackler, Grants Manager

-Amy Fackler oversees the annual Arts & History grant program, a serious point of pride in the City of Boise.
-With an eye toward quality, professional management, community accessibility and legacy potential, Fackler helps grant applicants secure public funding for cultural research and planning, exhibits, performances, live events, lectures, presentations, walking tours, artistic collaborations and more.
+Amy Sievers Fackler oversees the annual Arts & History grant program, a serious point of pride in the City of Boise.
+With an eye toward community benefit and accessibility, quality, and strong management, Amy helps grant applicants secure public funding for cultural research and planning, exhibits, performances, live events, lectures, presentations, walking tours, artistic collaborations and more.

 The Arts & History Grant program has been a resounding success, with awards totaling over $1.4 million in 23 years to cultural organizations and individuals.
 The results of this collective effort are all around us.”

 Amy appreciates the commitment and ambition she sees every day by a wide range of thoughtful and passionate individuals striving to enrich our local culture.